Skip to main content

 • Dressing, grooming, and bathing

-It is important for parents to be informed and know the questions to ask a residential service provider.
+It is important for parents to be informed and know which questions to ask a residential service provider.
 Some agencies may work more effectively to include individualized supports in the care plan, while others may try to fit needs into a prescribed set of offerings.
 Every family must realistically decide how much time and energy they are willing and able to commit.
 It is best if agencies have committed and caring leaders, have a clear set of principles that guide their work, be open to change, and have a clear understanding that services need to be individualized.
-Some questions families may want to ask about residential housing include:

 • Who owns the residence?